-- The tables below show the various types of data stored in Address Book entries as well as the operations that general users/groups, owners and user administrators can perform on this data.
+- The tables below show the various types of data stored inside Address Book entries, as well as the various operations that can be performed on this data by general users, groups, owners, and User Administrators.
 It is possible to assign general user access privileges to individual users as well as to groups.
 Users who have not been assigned any access privileges are not able to view the contents of Address Book entries. - There are four levels of access privileges: View, Edit, Edit/Delete, and Full-Access.
 These settings can be changed by Group and User Administrators, users with Full-Access privileges, and the user who registered the entry.
 User Administrators are also able to change user passwords. - Using the Extended Security settings, which are separate from the Address Book ACL, it is possible to prohibit all users registered in the ACL from programming new destinations in the Address Book, as well as viewing, editing, or deleting existing entries.
 This setting effectively overrides the Address Book ACL. - The data in the Address Book is stored in the HDD or SD card.
 This data can be encrypted before it is stored if the Printer/Scanner option is installed.

 General Users Groups Owner of the Entry (User) User Administrator

 Reg.
 No. 00001 R

-Info.
-Name Taroh Ricoh K
+Je Name Taroh Ricoh К

 General Info.
 E-mail address1 taroh@ricoh.co.jp RW

-Gen FAX No. 1 1234-5678 Use ACL
+5 FAX No. 1 1234-5678 Use ACL

 RW

 fo.
-Login password2 KW
+Login password2 K VV

-er In Authent.
-Username1 Taroh Taroh R
+Authent.
+Username1 Authent.
+Password1, 2 Protection Code Taroh R

-d Us Authent.
-Password1, 2

-Detailed User Info.
 Protection Code

-De
+Det

 Data Login Username Taroh

 Admin.
 Data Authorized Usage Copier R RW

 Adn

 00002=R

-00003=RW
+ACL Information 00003=RW

-ACL Information 00004=RW-O Use ACL RW RW
+ACL Information 00004=RW-O RW RW

 00005=RWDO

-\1: This item does not appear in the Address Book on LP models.
+1: This item does not appear in the Address Book on LP models.

-\2: This password can only be changed by users with Write privileges.
+2: This password can only be changed by users with Write privileges.
 As the password is input, it is displayed as asterisks.